octimot/StoryToolkitAI/README.md

 In these cases, try to use either a larger model, or provide Whisper with more info using the Initial Prompt.
 Let us know what tricks you use to get the best results!_

-### Linking Transcriptions to Timelines
-In the transcription window, the "Link" button will attach the transcription to the currently opened timeline in Resolve.
-This will make the tool automatically open the right transcription when you switch between timelines in Resolve.
-In a future update, this will also help the Global Search function know in which timeline, at what timecode you can find the term you're looking for.

-### Timeline Navigation via Transcript
-Clicking on the transcript segments (phrases) will move the playhead to the respective timecode in Resolve.
-UP/DOWN keys will also let you navigate between transcript phrases (see more transcription window shortcuts below)

-### Adding Markers to Timeline via Transcript
-You can now add markers that include the selected phrases in the transcript by pressing either M or SHIFT+M (see more shortcuts below)

-### Resolve Playhead to Transcript Sync
-The tool highlights the transcript words at the current timecode in Resolve.
-To activate this function, simply press "sync" in the transcription window and the words will be highlighted each time the playhead stops moving in Resolve.

-_Note: we found some issues when synching timelines that have a frame rate of 23.976fps because of a bug in the Resolve API.
-Unfortunately, the synching of these timelines might drift until Blackmagic solves the bug._

-### Transcript Word Search
-Once a transcript is loaded, a basic search function will let you find words in the transcript and show you their position.
-Once you find what you're looking for, simply clicking the phrase will move the Resolve playhead to the respective timecode.

 ### Advanced Transcript Search
 Transcription windows have an "Advanced Search" button that will open up a separate search window.
 The system is now quite experimental and very raw, but it will allow you to search transcripts almost like you search something on Google.